 - Preheat the oven to 400°F. Line a large, rimmed baking sheet with high-heat-resistant parchment paper.

-- Drizzle with the olive oil, then toss with your hands to coat.
+- Drizzle the asparagus with the olive oil, then toss with your hands to coat.
 Sprinkle with kosher salt, black pepper, garlic powder, and half the parmesan.

 - Bake until the asparagus is tender-crisp, for about 15 minutes.